HTTPArchive/almanac.httparchive.org/src/content/en/2020/media.md

 ### Responsive HTML markup for images

 While there are myriad approaches to embedding media using javascript, we were interested in the ongoing uptake of varying forms of HTML markup being employed directly.
-Several ‘Responsive Images’ approaches including picture element, and srcset (within img or source element) have had growing support since first introduced in 2015.
+Several 'Responsive Images' approaches including picture element, and srcset (within img or source element) have had growing support since first introduced in 2015.

 #### Srcset

-Srcset enables the User Agent to attempt to determine the most appropriate media asset to load from a candidate list’
+Srcset enables the User Agent to attempt to determine the most appropriate media asset to load from a candidate list'

 For example: